-In its March 15, 2023 Open Meeting, the U.S. Securities and Exchange Commission ("Commission" or "SEC") reopened the comment period for proposed cybersecurity risk management rules for registered investment advisers, and also approved three proposals to expand the Commission's privacy and data security requirements.
+By Adam Aderton, Daniel K. Alvarez, Elizabeth P. Gray, Laura E. Jehl, A. Kristina Littman, Alexis Hassell, Kari Prochaska, Amelia Putnam, and Marc Lederer n its March 15, 2023 Open Meeting, the US Securities and Exchange Commission (Commission or SEC) reopened the comment period for proposed cybersecurity risk management rules for registered investment advisers, and also approved three proposals to expand the Commission's privacy and data security requirements.
 One proposed rule would impose new requirements on a broad group of regulated entities, including broker-dealers, and the other two proposals would amend existing rules-Regulation S-P and Regulation SCI.
-The scope of these proposals is significant on three key vectors: the companies to which the proposals would apply, the types of information that would be subject to the rules, and the new substantive requirements that would be imposed.
+The scope of these proposals is significant on three key vectors: (1) the companies to which the proposals would apply, (2) the types of information that would be subject to the rules, and (3) the new substantive requirements that would be imposed.
 If these proposals are ultimately adopted, covered companies will be subject to a number of new and potentially costly cybersecurity and privacy compliance obligations.
 If adopted, insufficient implementation of these requirements could also subject registrants to examination deficiency notifications and enforcement actions.

-I. New Cybersecurity Risk Rules Proposed for Broker-Dealers, Others security-based swap participants, the Municipal Securities Rulemaking Board ("MSRB"), national securities associations, national securities exchanges, security-based swap data repositories ("SBSDRs"), security-based swap dealers ("SBSDs"), and transfer agents) and Covered Entities (a sub-set of Market Entities), which include certain broker-dealers, the MSRB, and all clearing agencies, national securities associations, national securities exchanges, SBSDRs, SBS Entities, and transfer agents.
-The proposed rule attempts to address cybersecurity risks through (i) written policies and procedures; (ii) immediate, detailed notification to the Commission of the occurrence of a significant cybersecurity incident; and (iii) public disclosures intended to improve transparency with respect to cybersecurity risks and significant cybersecurity incidents.
-Specifically, the proposal includes:
+New Cybersecurity Risk Rules Proposed for Broker-Dealers, Others would apply to Market Entities (for example, broker-dealers, broker-dealers that operate an alternative trading system (ATS), clearing agencies, major security-based swap participants, the Municipal Securities Rulemaking Board (MSRB), national securities associations, national securities exchanges, security-based swap data repositories (SBSDRs), security-based swap dealers (SBSDs), and transfer agents) and Covered Entities (a sub-set of Market Entities), which include certain broker-dealers,2 the MSRB, and all clearing agencies, national securities associations, national securities exchanges, SBSDRs, SBS Entities, and transfer agents.
+The proposed rule attempts to address cybersecurity risks through (1) written policies and procedures; (2) immediate, detailed notification to the Commission of the occurrence of a significant cybersecurity incident; and (3) public disclosures intended to improve transparency with respect to cybersecurity risks and significant cybersecurity incidents.

-By a 3-2 vote, the Commission proposed a set of new cybersecurity risk management rules that would apply to Market Entities (e.g., broker-dealers, broker-dealers that operate an alternative trading system ("ATS"), clearing agencies, major
+By a 3-2 vote, the Commission proposed a set of new cybersecurity risk management rules1 that